LightSAFT: Lightweight Latent Source Aware Frequency Transform for Source Separation: Introduction

 However, it consumes numerous parameters to analyze latent sources.
 It prevents the model's applicability to a real-world environment, where resources are restricted, such as Music Demix Challenge (MDX) (Mitsufuji et al., 2021) at ISMIR 2021.
 To this end, we explore a lightweight version of LaSAFT-Net to make it affordable in a real-world environment by decreasing the number of parameters and simplifying the structure.

 In this paper, we explore the method for the light version of LaSAFT-Net.
 The existing LaSAFT-Net uses numerous parameters to separate each latent source.
 We focus on reducing parameters by introducing shared components in latent source analysis.
-Furthermore, we found that replacing each LaSAFT block in the encoder with a simple block can improve quality with fewer parameters.
-We use the Time-Frequency Convolution followed by a Time Distributed Fully-connected networks (TFC-TDF) (Choi et al., 2019) instead of each LaSAFT block.
+Through this method, the LightSAFT-Net is affordable in a restricted environment and shows sufficient performance in MDX challenge.